Steele dossier: Legacy

 Glenn Simpson believes the dossier interrupted a planned renewal of relationships between the United States and Russia that was "not in the interest of the United States"; that it supported the existing FBI investigation into Russian interference; and that it furthered understanding of the hidden relationship between the Russian government and the Trump campaign.
-Jane Mayer believes the dossier is "perhaps the most controversial opposition research ever to emerge from a Presidential campaign", and Julian Borger described it as "one of the most explosive documents in modern political history...".
+Jane Mayer believes the dossier is "perhaps the most controversial opposition research ever to emerge from a Presidential campaign", and Julian Borger described it as "one of the most explosive documents in modern political history".

-T.A.
-Frank has described the dossier as a "case study" in media manipulation.
-In his 2021 book Spooked: The Trump Dossier, Black Cube, and the Rise of Private Spies, former New York Times journalist Barry Meier commented: "...media organizations didn't conduct internal postmortems or public reconstructions about how they handle the dossier story [because] it would have required them to disclose the toxic relationship that had developed between journalists and private spies."
+T. A. Frank has described the dossier as a "case study" in media manipulation.
+In his 2021 book Spooked: The Trump Dossier, Black Cube, and the Rise of Private Spies, former New York Times journalist Barry Meier commented: "media organizations didn't conduct internal postmortems or public reconstructions about how they handle the dossier story [because] it would have required them to disclose the toxic relationship that had developed between journalists and private spies."

-Political journalist David Corn of the progressive magazine Mother Jones described the dossier as "a convenient foil, their false flag" for the "Trump gang":
+Journalist David Corn of Mother Jones described the dossier as "a convenient foil, their false flag" for the "Trump gang":

+According to Tommy Vietor, "once a narrative enters the media ether, it can become uncontrollable ... once a rumor gets some traction, it's almost impossible to fix it, even if it is false.
+The problem with the pee tape allegation is it is so graphic, it is so memorable, that it doesn't matter how many times you knock it down – people are going to remember it."

+As long as it is not released, the alleged pee tape has a lasting effect.
+When Steele was asked why the Russians had not released the tape, he replied "It hasn't needed to be released. ...
+I think the Russians felt they'd got pretty good value out of Donald Trump when he was president of the U.S."

+The founders of Fusion GPS have written: "Ultimately, whether the incident detailed in the dossier is true or not is likely not of paramount importance.
+The Russians had ample kompromat against Trump and his top aides with or without any pee tape."